 To withdraw from a program, the student must email the Registrar (registrar@manchester.edu) from their Manchester University email account.
-Although not required, it is suggested that the student first discuss the withdrawal with the program directors, and that the student copies the Academic and Student Affairs Coordinator for Pharmacy Programs (pharmacogenomics students only) while emailing the Registrar.
+Although not required, it is suggested that the student first discuss the withdrawal with the program director, and that the student copies the Office of Academic Programs/Affairs while emailing the Registrar.